Friends of Nachusa Grasslands 2017 Scientific Research Grants – $32,000

 Laura Adamovicz, DVM, PhD graduate student, University of Illinois at Urbana-Champaign, “Continued Health Assessment of Nachusa’s Ornate Box Turtles” – Dr. Adamovicz is going to continue her 2016 work assessing the health of the ornate box turtles (Terrapene ornata) at Nachusa.
 This work will help direct conservation strategies for the species at the preserve.
 It will also provide baseline data for use with other populations of this species in other preserves.
 This grant will specifically pay for the measurement of hemoglobin-binding protein levels which is a measure of trauma, inflammation, and infection. ($2,673)

 Linda Curtis, M.S.
 Independent Consulting Botanist, “Sedges of Nachusa Grasslands" – Ms. Curtis will be conducting a survey of Nachusa sedge species using a digital micro-imaging technique.
-The goal is to provide a collection of sedge images to assist stewards in the identification and seed collection of Nachusa sedge species. ($2,000) [See page 15 of The Harbinger, the December 2017 newsletter of Illinois Native Plant Society, for "Carex Corner #9: Groovy Sedges" by Linda Curtis.]
+The goal is to provide a collection of sedge images to assist stewards in the identification and seed collection of Nachusa sedge species. ($2,000) [See page 15 of The Harbinger, the December 2017 newsletter of Illinois Native Plant Society, for "Carex Corner #9: Groovy Sedges" and Nachusa Grasslands Carex Report by Linda Curtis.]

 Kirstie Feller, M.S. graduate student, Northern Illinois University, “Evaluating the Effects of Excluding Coyotes on Small Mammals and Vegetation in Restored Prairie”– Ms. Feller will be studying the impact of coyotes on prairie communities including the consequences of predator exclosures in restored prairie.
 Specifically, she will be quantifying the diet of coyotes as well as measuring cortisol and carbon-to-nitrogen ratios (measures of fear) in prey (small mammals) in areas both inside and outside the predator exclosures to in turn measure how that is reflected in litter quality and microbial decomposition.
 This study will provide useful information on possible unintended consequences of exclosures and may provide insight into coyote predation on the state-listed ornate box turtles and Blanding’s turtles. ($1,500)